dozmus/antlr4-macro/README.md

 use `#MY_MACRO` elsewhere in your code as an identifier.
 This is currently only supported for combined grammars.

-A user-configurated pre-build event then parses these files and outputs valid ANTLR4 grammars.
+A user-configured pre-build event should then call the executable and thus parse your macro grammar files and outputs valid ANTLR4 grammar files.